rchasgex31710791/notes/README.md

 4. Stay organized and aware of what' s going on in the codebase.
 Keep your code clean, organized, well-documented, up-to-date, tested, version controlled, deployable, scalable, secure, maintainable and extendable.
 Follow coding standards and conventions to ensure consistency and ease of maintenance.
 5. Learn and use version control systems like Git to manage your source code.
 It will make your life much easier when collaborating with others or when you need to revert to a previous version of your project.
 6. Continuously learn and improve your skills.
 Read blogs, follow industry leaders, attend conferences, workshops, meetups, join online communities, take online courses, learn new programming languages, frameworks, tools, techniques, best practices, design patterns, algorithms, data structures, software engineering principles, test driven development, behavior driven design, agile methodologies, continuous integration, delivery and deployment.
 Always be hungry for knowledge and eager to learn.

+# 2024-01-16
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that over-concern with efficiency too early in the development process can lead to complex, hard-to-maintain code.
+It's better first to create a working solution and optimize only when necessary, based on measured performance data.
+This way, programmers can focus on writing clear, readable, and maintainable code, which is crucial for long-term project health and success.